Technical Deep Dive

 See what this looks like

-Scope changes, cycle stays the same.
+The role changes, the cycle stays the same.
 Every interaction runs LOAD → CLARIFY → EXECUTE → RECORD → REFLECT.

 Step 2